Carukia barnesi

 Most reported incidents have been localized to Australia during the warm summer season.
 Due to the small size of C. barnesi (approximately 20 mm in diameter and 25 mm in depth of the bell), they often go undetected in the open water.

 Description

-The structure of C. barnesi follows that of a Box Jellyfish- it has a square-shaped bell structure and long tentacles that extend out of its base.
-The tentacles house the nematocysts which are stinging cells.
-Type I nematocysts (homotrichous microbasic rhopaloids) and Type II (homotrichous haplonemes) nematocysts are both found on the tentacles and bells of the species.
-These cells are also capable of producing venom that changes composition as C. barnesi matures to adulthood.
-Studies with SDS gel- electrophoresis have found that the protein composition of the venom increased as these jellyfish altered their prey from invertebrates (zooplankton and crustaceans) to vertebrates.
+The structure of C. barnesi follows that of a box jellyfish- it has a square-shaped bell structure and long tentacles that extend out of the four corners of its base.
+The tentacles house the nematocysts which are stinging cells.Type I nematocysts (homotrichous microbasic rhopaloids) and Type II nematocysts (homotrichous haplonemes) are both found on the tentacles and bells of the species.
+Muscle cells in the tentacles bring food to its mouth, where it then enters a gastric cavity and is digested.
+The nematocysts are capable of producing venom that changes composition as C. barnesi matures to adulthood and prey changes from invertebrates (zooplankton and crustaceans) to vertebrates (fish).

-C. barnesi feeds by stinging its prey through nematocysts and injecting venom.
-Once the prey is paralyzed and in captivity, muscle cells in the tentacles will aid the jellyfish to bring food closer to its mouth.
-At the mouth, the food can enter a gastric cavity and be digested.